tendermint/tendermint/spec/abci++/abci++_app_requirements.md

 used to explicitly prioritize transactions in the mempool for inclusion in a block proposal.

-#### Specifics of `ExecTxResult`
+#### Specifics of `ResponseDeliverTx`

-`FinalizeBlock` is the workhorse of the blockchain.
-Tendermint delivers the decided block, including the list of all its transactions synchronously to the Application.
+The `BeginBlock-DeliverTx-EndBlock` sequence is the workhorse of the blockchain.
+`DeliverTx` Tendermint delivers the decided block, including the list of all its transactions synchronously to the Application.
 The block delivered (and thus the transaction order) is the same at all correct nodes as guaranteed by the Agreement property of Tendermint consensus.

-The `Data` field in `ExecTxResult` contains an array of bytes with the transaction result.
+The `Data` field contains an array of bytes with the transaction result.
 It must be deterministic (i.e., the same value must be returned at all nodes), but it can contain arbitrary data.
 Likewise, the value of `Code` must be deterministic.
 If `Code != 0`, the transaction will be marked invalid,